segunak/SegunAkinyemi.com/docs/_posts/2022-07-29-commands-of-christ.md

 > <cite>[Matthew 21:21-22](https://www.biblegateway.com/passage/?search=Matthew21:21-22&version=NKJV){:target="_blank"}</cite>

-> Show Me the tax money."
+> "Show Me the tax money".
 So they brought Him a denarius.
 And He said to them, "Whose image and inscription <i>is</i> this?"
 They said to Him, "Caesar's."
 And He said to them, "Render therefore to Caesar the things that are Caesar's, and to God the things that are God's."
 >
 > <cite>[Matthew 22:19-21](https://www.biblegateway.com/passage/?search=Matthew22:19-21&version=NKJV){:target="_blank"}</cite>